 Using a third party who has a neutral position, such as a coworker who likes both of you, as the negotiator, could help you both to talk out your dispute and find a way to get over it.
 Another person gives the situation an elevated feeling that makes it easy to see you both need to get past this, be happy at work, and succeed.

-When all else fails and you can not make it work, maybe it is time to move on.
+When all else fails and can not make it work, maybe it is time to move on.
 There is no shame in realizing that you have exhausted the possibilities of getting along or making a significant change in your workplace.
 No one wants to be miserable at a place where they have to spend numerous hours per day, and getting over this lousy relationship can help you (and everyone else) feel better.